Prerna1315/AI-Resume-Analyzer/README.md

 - Using Google Gemini API
 - Environment variables with `.env`
 - Building an end-to-end AI application

+I built this project while learning AI and Python projects.
 I am continuously learning and improving my skills in Python and AI.

 ---